 PERFORMANCE: 497 mph

 COMMENT: The Junkers Ju 268 was the un-manned bomber component of the “Mistel 5” parasite bomber project designed in Germany during 1944.It was a composite bomber comprising a Heinkel He 162A-2 piloted component and a specially developed Arado E377 glider bomb.
 Due to shortages at the Arado design offices, several other composites were studied as replacements for the Arado E377, and in late 1944 Junkers proposed the Ju268 as an alternate bomber component for the “Mistel 5”, with a Messerschmitt Me 262 studied as an alternative piloted component.
-The Ju 268 was simply designed with a cylindrical wooden fuselage, a hollow-charge in the nose part, rectangular mid-mounted wings, and a cruciform un-swept tail unit.
+The Ju 268 was simply designed with a cylindrical wooden fuselage, a hollow-charge of up to 10 tons of explosive in the nose part, rectangular mid-mounted wings, and a cruciform un-swept tail unit.
 A jettisonable tricycle landing gear was fixed attached to the fuselage during take-off only and power was provided by two BMW 003 or Junkers Jumo 004 turbojet engines.
 For suicide- or “Kamikaze”-missions a manned version of the Ju 268 was under study with a glazed cockpit section in the front of the aircraft.
 No further details are known and the project never left the drawing-board (Ref.: 20, 24).

 POWER PLANT: One Argus As 410C inverted V-12 air-cooled inline engine, rated at 450 hp